 - CO4.
 For students to engage in individual supervision of practicum experience that averages one hour per week (with CACREP qualified supervisors, see CO6.).
 (CACREP 3.H.) - Individual supervision is a tutorial and mentoring relationship between a qualified counseling professional and one counseling student. - CO5.
 For students to engage in group supervision of internship experience that averages two hours per week with CACREP qualified supervisors.
 Group supervision is a tutorial and mentoring relationship between a qualified counseling professional and more than two counseling students, simultaneously, designed to advance students' clinical competence.
+Jackson-site groups will be composed of 6 or fewer students.
 (CACREP 3.
 M., S., U.) - CO6.
 For students to receive group supervision conducted by RTS MAC counselor education program faculty members (full-time, adjunct or guest faculty members) and individual supervision conducted by RTS MAC counselor education program faculty members and/or Oviedo Counseling Clinic supervisors who are CACREP-qualified (CACREP 3.N., 3.P.).